amargherio/mechanic/docs/install.md

 The recommended way to run mechanic is through a DaemonSet - this ensures that each node in the cluster has a monitor that can coordinate cordon and drain operations.
 There are some limitations at this time - namely:

-- No ARM nodes are supported.
-The container images for mechanic are built for amd64 architectures.
+- ARM support is available for Linux nodes only.
-- No Windows node support.
-The container images target a Linux environment.
+- Windows images are available for use on Windows nodes but have not been thoroughly tested.

-Mechanic also doesn't offer any pre-built images or generic YAML; the `deploy` directory contains the base of a Kustomize folder structure that you can extend to fit your runtime environment and customize the mechanic install to fit your needs.
-The pre-built images aren't provided out of an awareness that the images may need to be customized to work in your environment and meet your security standards.
+Mechanic provides pre-built images via the GitHub Container Registry.
+However, if you prefer or need to build the mechanic images from scratch to meet specific security requirements or standards, the Kustomize base in the `deploy` directory can be used for this purpose.
+This flexibility allows you to customize the mechanic install to fit your runtime environment and adhere to your security policies.

 ## Prerequisites